-You can listen to your stream using the mini-player located at the top right corner.
-The tune-in links are located in the Information section.
+You can listen to your stream using the mini-player located in the top-right corner.
+The tune-in links are located in the “Information” section.

 5. Separation rules.

-By default, RadioBOSS Cloud will use all tracks from the source (a folder) – that means, no track repeats until all tracks are played.
-But you may wish to have better than that, like, do not repeat artists or same tracks within the set period of time.
+By default, RadioBOSS Cloud will use all tracks from the source (a folder) – that means, no track repeats until all tracks have been played.
+But you may wish to have more than that, like, do not repeat artists or the same tracks within a set period of time.

-Scheduler can be used to switch between different rotations, to start TOTH jingles, run adverts etc. Click Scheduler on the left to open it.
-For more information about the scheduler please see Scheduler.
+Scheduler can be used to switch between different rotations, to start TOTH jingles, run adverts etc. Click “Scheduler” to open it.
+For more information about the scheduler, please see the Scheduler guide.

 7. Live broadcasting.

 To perform a live broadcast, you’ll need to use a streaming software that supports Icecast.
-Please see Live streaming guide for details on how to set up live streaming.
+Please see the Live Streaming Guide for details on how to set up live streaming.